chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 **AMB USD - Atlas Online Status - Atlas Main Stats - AMB-Net Stats**:
 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/08.png)

-**AMB USD - Multiple Atlas Online Status (1-6, Nr.5 being offline) - Multiple Atlas Main Stats (6 active) - AMB-Net Stats**:
+**AMB USD - Multiple Atlas Online Status (1-6, Nr.5 being offline) - Multiple Atlas Main Stats - AMB-Net Stats**:
 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/08b.png)

 **AMB USD - Apollo Online Status - Apollo Main Stats - AMB-Net Stats**:
 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/09.png)

-**AMB USD - Multiple Apollo Online Status (1-3) - Multiple Apollo Main Stats (3 active) - AMB-Net Stats**:
+**AMB USD - Multiple Apollo Online Status (1-3) - Multiple Apollo Main Stats - AMB-Net Stats**:
 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/09b.png)

 ### Setting up your node in the Dashboard

 The addresses set for demonstration purposes are just the longest running nodes I could find and are likely run by Ambrosus.
 Now lets add your node in there.
-Set visibility of layers according to your nodetype ATLAS or APOLLO and click on it's according online status layer.
+Set visibility of layers according to your nodetype ATLAS or APOLLO (each single or multiple) and click on it's according online status layer.
+For multiple repeat this step for each node you want to monitor.
 On the right side there is the option to switch between common, which is mainly UI settings and widget-specific, which contains the whole Applescript to pull a nodes online status into the dashboard.
 Just enter your nodes public address into the script und click save at the top when the option comes up.